 A serious leg injury ruined much of his 2016 campaign, before he returned to take on the role as club Captain in 2017.

 A hamstring injury hobbled him 2018, but Fyfe once again returned better than ever to dominate the competition in 2019 and claim his second Brownlow Medal, his third club Best & Fairest and was named All-Australian Captain for the first time.

 A modern day great, he has achieved just about everything there is to do in footy.
 The game’s ultimate prize – premiership success – is all that remains unchecked in a Hall of Fame quality resume.

 And Fyfe is as determined as ever to win that too.

-Throughout all his individual accolades, Fyfe has remained a down-to-earth, affable and much-loved character of the game.
+Despite all his individual accolades, Fyfe has remained an affable laid-back, down-to-earth character.